Review of Electric Picnic Festival 2018 (31st August – 2nd September)

 Then it’s on to the Electric Arena, the biggest tent on site, which has hosted some truly unforgettable performances through the years.
 King Kong Company have become a staple act of Electric Picnic and packed out this very same tent last year.
 They’re back with just as much energy and enthusiasm, having dropped a brand new single last week.
 An LED back wall, masks, cardboard boxes, stilts, CO2 guns, an Aretha Franklin tribute and laser beams make this ensemble’s live show a cut above the rest.
 “We can go on a mad one now, or we can save ourselves for Picture This..” – no prizes for guessing which way that one went.

-Meanwhile on the Hazel Wood stage young rap duo Kneecap, who could easily be mistaken as a Northern Irish Versatile, are spitting out their equally as incredulous and scandalous rhymes.
+Meanwhile on the Hazel Wood stage young rap duo Kneecap, are spitting out their equally as incredulous and scandalous rhymes.
 So what’s so special about these two Belfast lads then?
 Irish, my friends.
 They are rapping in Irish.
 People are actually chanting “Fuck RTE” and “Tá na baggies ar an talamh”, showcasing just how well Gaeilge can and should be done – Coláiste Lurgan we’re looking at you.

 The inevitable first drops of rain eventually begin to fall as people flock to the main stage for the headline slot.
 Kendrick Lamar is greeted by a sea of anticipation and is miraculously only 15 minutes late.
 With a sense of having little to prove, his set is a rather minimal offering.
 Kung Fu Kenny visual interludes, flamethrowers and orange lights ordain the performance with no surprises coming our way.
 He delivers the goods anyway with most people more interested in busting a rhyme themselves than paying attention to the happenings on stage.
 ‘DNA’, ‘King Kunta’, ‘Swimming Pools (drank)’ and the long-awaited encore, ‘All The Stars’, leave the crowd satisfied despite the nagging feeling that maybe the hype was too much.
 It’s not bad by any means, but it’s nothing special.